OIDC Basics

 ?code=GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U

-To summarize, an authentication server usually makes a request to either /auth/authorization/issue or /auth/authorization/fail API depending on result of user authentication and consent.
+To summarize, under most circumstances, the authentication server sends a request to either /auth/authorization/issue or /auth/authorization/fail API depending on the result of user authentication and consent.

 Token request

 Here we assume that the user agent receives the redirection response form the authorization server.
-It would send the following request (folded for readability) to the client (message #11).
+It would send the following request (new line for readability) to the client (step #13).

 GET /cb/example.com?code=GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U HTTP/1.1